Handbills--Bill Graham and Miscellaneous Fillmore

 BG #195, Country Joe & the Fish, Blodwyn Pig, 10/9-12/69, Fillmore West; green & red Randy Tuten design with statue of man on horse; show back.
 5 copies, show backs NM $17.50 each. (*)

 BG #208, Sly & the Family Stone, Spirit, Southwind, Ball 'n Jack, 12/26-28/69, Winterland, David Singer image with center collage of moon, a 5 copies, NM $20.00 each.
-VG+/VG card with minor staple holes and light paper age, $10; damaged copy, general wear $4.00(*).
+VG+/VG card with minor staple holes and light paper age, $10; damaged copy, poossibly a cut double, with general wear $4.00(*).

-BG ##217 (Country Joe & the Fish), 218 (Delaney & Bonnie with Eric Clapton), uncut double card; blue/gray, cream and brown cards by Singer; #217 has a photo of a soldier with a dove over his gun; #218 shows a graveyard.
-Filler copy, tape on edges and small diagonal piece appears to be cut out, $8.00.
+BG ##217- 218, uncut double mailer; #217 is Country Joe & the Fish, #218 is Delaney & Bonnie with Eric Clapton, blue/gray, cream and brown cards by Singer; #217 has a photo of a soldier with a dove over his gun; #218 shows a graveyard.
+Original mailer with name on back; very solid NM-/VG+ condition, $55.00

 BG #221, Butterfield Blues Band, Savoy Brown, Keith Relf's Renaissance, 3/5-8/70, Fillmore West; striking David Singer card with background photo of sea and clouds in orange and yellow; purple photo of huge statue of Jesus like it is rising from the sea.
 VG+; vertical crease in RH of image, card # written on back in ink, $15. (*)